rjafari44/InventorySystem/README.md

 ### How to run

 #### This program has two ways in which it can be ran (three if you manually do it).
 Makefile and shell script.
+Note that if you use the make file, you should clean it up to protect against any old executibles.

 ### Using Makefile
 ```bash